EricZinda/Perplexity/docs/devvocab/devvocabPluralsAndCardinality.md

 ~~~

 ## Tests
+each/all/every
+3 boys each carried for piaons (forces boys to dist)
+) A group of three boys carried a group of four pianos. (forces both collective)
+all 3 boys carried all 3
 The cards below 7 and the cards from 7 up were separated.
 The boys surrounded the building
 Mary  and  Sue are  room-mates.